 Tobacco control is the work of many

-Vermont’s Tobacco-Free College Campus Initiative is a partnership of Vermont colleges, universities, community coalitions, and the Vermont Department of Health to support the health of our communities of higher learning.
-This initiative aims to help individuals and institutions: examine the benefits of tobacco-free or smoke-free campus policies.
+Vermont’s Tobacco-Free College Campus Initiative was a partnership of Vermont colleges, universities, community coalitions and the Vermont Department of Health to support the health of our communities of higher learning.
+Through this initiative, all public colleges and universities, and nearly all private colleges in Vermont, are now smoke-free.

-- Work with towns to make public places, parks and beaches smoke-free.
+- Working with towns to make public places, multi-unit housing, parks and beaches smoke-free

-- Collaborate with youth groups to educate communities about the impact the tobacco industry has on youth and young adults.
+- Collaborating with youth groups to educate communities about the impact the tobacco and vape industries have on youth and young adults

-- Promote the benefits of updating town plans and zoning districts to reduce the impact of tobacco in Vermont’s communities.
+- Promoting the benefits of passing ordinances and updating town plans and zoning districts to reduce the impact of tobacco in local communities

-- Help businesses and colleges incorporate tobacco-free policies.
+- Helping businesses and behavioral health facilities incorporate tobacco-free policies

-- OVX and VKAT organized grassroots events designed to bring attention to the problem of tobacco advertising in their communities.
+- Organized grassroots events designed to bring attention to the problem of tobacco advertising in their communities

-- OVX groups presented to legislators on the benefits of restrictions that are proven to reduce youth tobacco initiation at an annual Statehouse Rally.
+- Presented to legislators on the benefits of restrictions that are proven to reduce youth tobacco initiation at an annual State House Rally

 We collaborate with local chapters of national organizations that support tobacco control and prevention through research, resources, practice improvement and advocacy.

-These collaborations enable us to better reach and serve Vermonters who use tobacco, and the health care and social service providers who serve them.
-We meet regularly with our state and local government partners to share information, research and data, provide trainings and materials, explore health care policy, and tailor outreach.
+Additionally, we meet regularly with our state and local government partners to share information, research and data, provide trainings and materials, explore health care policy and tailor outreach.